Castaneda-Angel/HopSkipDriveProject/README.md

 4. Use more labels instead of attributed strings.
 I don't know if this would be a big improvement, but it would definitely make the code cleaner.
 I used attributed strings for styling a part of a string, but that added about 6 lines of code at times to style 2 parts of a string.
 Using a different label for each part of the string would allow the styling to be set within its own label.

-5. Changing the font of the app.
+5. Change the font of the app.
 I couldn't quite get the font the same as the pictures so I just used the system font.
 It's a small improvement but it would make my version of the app look cleaner overall!

+6. Support dark mode.
+I noticed that when the user is in dark mode for their device, it changes some colors but not others and it's not a good experience.
+I ended up changing it so that the appearance is forced to the "Light" appearance, but giving dark mode full support would be great.

+7. Use scalable font sizes.
+On smaller screen sizes, the font stays the same which makes the app look a little off (big text, small device).
+It looks great on regular/large screen sizes but the overall goal is to make it look great on all sizes.
+Adjusting the font size with the width of the screen would fix this issue and make the overall app experience fantastic!